Doc Searls

-David "Doc" Searls (born July 29, 1947), is an American journalist, columnist, and a widely read blogger.
-He is the host of FLOSS Weekly, a free and open-source software (FLOSS) themed netcast from the TWiT Network, a co-author of The Cluetrain Manifesto, author of The Intention Economy: When Customers Take Charge, editor-in-chief of Linux Journal, a fellow at the Center for Information Technology & Society (CITS) at the University of California, Santa Barbara, an alumnus fellow (2006–2010) of the Berkman Center for Internet & Society at Harvard University, and co-host of the Reality 2.0 Podcast.
+David "Doc" Searls (born July 29, 1947) is an American journalist, author, and blogger.
+A longtime advocate for free and open-source software, he served as an editor of Linux Journal for twenty-five years, including as editor-in-chief, and received the Google-O'Reilly Open Source Award for Best Communicator in 2005.
+He is a co-author of The Cluetrain Manifesto (2000) and author of The Intention Economy: When Customers Take Charge (2012).
+He founded ProjectVRM at the Berkman Klein Center for Internet & Society at Harvard University, and co-founded the Internet Identity Workshop, a twice-yearly conference on digital identity.

-Overview
+Early life and career

-Searls' journalism career began in 1971, when he worked as an editor and photographer for Wayne Today in New Jersey.
+Searls is a 1969 graduate of Guilford College.
+His journalism career began in 1971, when he worked as an editor and photographer for Wayne Today in New Jersey.

+The nickname "Doc" is what Searls calls a "fossil remnant" of "Doctor Dave", his humorous persona at WDBS (now WXDU) radio at Duke University in Durham, North Carolina, in the late 1970s.
+Following his work in radio, Searls co-founded Hodskins Simone & Searls (HS&S), serving as its Creative Director.
+The agency grew to become one of Silicon Valley's leading technology advertising and marketing agencies before being acquired by Publicis Technology in 1998.
+The Searls Group, a consultancy he operates with his wife Joyce, was spun out of HS&S in the early 1990s.

+Open source advocacy

 A longtime advocate for open-source software, he has been involved with the Linux Journal since it began publishing in 1994.
 He became a contributing editor in 1996, senior editor in 1999, and editor-in-chief in 2018.
 His column "Linux for Suits" ran until 2007, and was followed by "EOF" inside each issue's back cover.

-His work with Linux Journal, and as an advocate of free software and open-source, earned him a Google-O'Reilly Open Source Award for Best Communicator in 2005.
-His byline has also appeared in many other publications, including OMNI, Wired, PC Magazine, The Standard, The Sun Magazine, Upside, Release 1.0 and The Globe and Mail.
+His work with Linux Journal, and as an advocate of free software and open-source, earned him the Google-O'Reilly Open Source Award for Best Communicator in 2005, with the award citation describing him as an "Internet pioneer."
+His byline has also appeared in many other publications, including The Wall Street Journal, Harvard Business Review, OMNI, Wired, PC Magazine, The Standard, The Sun Magazine, Upside, Release 1.0 and The Globe and Mail.

+Searls was a regular participant on the Gillmor Gang, an early and influential technology podcast hosted by Steve Gillmor and produced by IT Conversations, alongside regulars including Jon Udell, Dan Farber, and Mike Arrington.
+From 2020 until the show ended in December 2023, he hosted FLOSS Weekly, a podcast on free and open-source software produced by the TWiT Network.
+He is co-host of the Reality 2.0 podcast.